 In the summer of 2013, Case Western Reserve University (CWRU), the Cleveland Museum of Art (CMA), and The Cleveland Foundation (TCF) held a design competition for the space connecting CWRU’s main campus to its developing west campus.
 The area of interest included portions of Wade Park, the Fine Arts Garden, and CMA.
 Sasaki was selected as the winning design firm, and was engaged by the three institutions to further refine the design concept, initially called the “The Great Connector.”

 Major investments and planned future investments within and around CWRU and CMA indicated that the time was right to consider a comprehensive vision for the Connector area.
 CMA completed a major expansion and renovation in December 2013 while CWRU completed construction on the Tinkham Veale University Center in August 2014 and the first phase of The Milton and Tamar Maltz Performing Arts Center in September 2015.
-Future investment planned for CWRU’s West Campus includes the Cleveland Clinic-CWRU Health Education Campus, which is scheduled to open in the fall of 2019.
+Future investment was planned for CWRU’s West Campus included the Cleveland Clinic-CWRU Health Education Campus, which opened in the fall of 2019.

-The Nord Family Greenway is major component of CWRU’s 2015 Master Plan vision, and also responds to the goals of area stakeholders, including the City of Cleveland, the Northeast Ohio Regional Sewer District, University Circle Inc., and Holden Parks Trust.
-The Nord Family Greenway is designed to be a world-class civic space in the heart of University Circle that will link the historic Hough neighborhood to the west, and is intended to have significant positive social, economic, and environmental impacts.
+The Nord Family Greenway is a major component of CWRU’s 2015 Master Plan vision and also responds to the goals of area stakeholders, including the City of Cleveland, the Northeast Ohio Regional Sewer District, University Circle Inc., and Holden Parks Trust.
+The Nord Family Greenway is designed to be a world-class civic space in the heart of University Circle that links the historic Hough neighborhood to the west, and positively impacts the social aspects of the city, the economy, and the environment.